The Legend of Zelda: Tears of the Kingdom Review – Why This Controversial Masterpiece Redefined Open-World Gaming

 Key Innovation Highlights:

-- Ultrahand System: Manipulate and combine virtually any object in the game world
+• Ultrahand System: Pick up, rotate, and combine basically any object in the world — no arbitrary restrictions

-- Advanced Physics Engine: Two-layer system built on Havok with custom Nintendo enhancements
+• Advanced Physics Engine: Two-layer system built on Havok with custom Nintendo enhancements underneath

 Three-Dimensional Hyrule: A World Transformed